prikhi/pencil/docs/source/reference/datatypes.rst

     .. function:: CSS.setIfNot(name, value)

-        Sets value to a property if it was not set, returns the object itself
+        Sets a property to ``valuee`` if the property has not already been set, returns the object itself

     .. function:: static CSS.fromString(literal)